Love Me Do: Recordings and releases

 In 1969, during the Get Back sessions, The Beatles played the song in a slower, more bluesy form than they had in earlier recordings.
 This version of "Love Me Do" is one of many recordings made during these sessions and subsequently appeared on some bootlegs.
 The song featured no harmonica by Lennon, and McCartney sang the majority of the song in the same vocal style he used for "Lady Madonna".

 In 1989, McCartney blended the two songs from the Beatles' first single into a medley called "P.S.
 Love Me Do" for some dates of his 1989/90 World Tour.
 A little-known studio version of the medley first became available on a Special Package (1990 Japanese tour edition) of his solo album Flowers in the Dirt.
 The song became more widely known when a live version was released as a bonus track on the 12-inch single and CD single of "Birthday" from the double live album Tripping the Live Fantastic.
 Music videos for both "Birthday" and "P.S.
 Love Me Do" were released.

+On 1 January 2013, recordings of "Love Me Do" published in 1962 entered the public domain in Europe.

 The original 1962 single version of the song, with Ringo Starr on drums, received a new stereo mix by Giles Martin with the help of de-mixing technology developed by Peter Jackson's WingNut Films and was released on 2 November 2023 as the flip side on the double A-side single of "Now and Then", finally making number one in the UK.
 It was also included in the expanded edition of the 1962–1966 compilation released on 10 November 2023.